Publish date: January 1st 2018

 Now, it’s the last week of summer and Zoey, Cass and Finn are setting out on the road trip of a lifetime to see their favourite musician, Gray, perform live, joined by Finn’s infuriatingly attractive bad-boy cousin Luc and his vibrant younger sister Jolie.
 Zoey thinks this is her chance to put things to rights and convince Finn they should get back together.
 But she wasn’t counting on her friends’ lingering resentment, Luc’s disarming sincerity, and Jolie’s infectious love for life to turn her plans upside down.

 This emotional coming-of-age story will resonate with anyone who’s ever messed up, fallen in love, or taken off on an adventure.

-I received an e-arc of Her Outback Cowboy by Annie Seaton from Entangled: Bliss in exchange for an honest review.
+I received an arc The Last Days of Us by Beck Nicholas from Harlequin Teen Australia for an honest review.
 This has in no way influenced my thoughts and feelings about the book.

 When I picked The Last Days of Us up I was expecting it to be a fun summer read.
 What I wasn’t expecting was to be pulled on an adventure, have my heart torn to threads and really enjoy this #LoveOzYA.

 Six months before the book started, Zoey’s life was turned upside down.
 With the sudden death of her brother, she pulled away from her friend Cass, and now ex Finn.
 Zoey let alcohol and parties take over her life.
 But when she finally hits the point of no going back – Zoey knows she needs to stop.
 She needs to pull herself and her life together.

 But now Cass and Finn are dating and all three are about to go on a road trip of a lifetime.
 Along with Finn’s cousin Luc and Jolie, well it’s about to get interesting.